 Compression stockingsElasticised compression stockings give support to the lower legs and encourage the return of blood to the heart and helps to reduce swelling.
 It is generally recommended that compression stockings are worn in situations where immobility is likely.

 SurgeryIn high-risk cases, where there have been recurrent or severe DVTs, surgery to insert a small filter into the main vein leading to the heart (the vena cava) may be recommended.
 This traps any blood clots travelling through the blood stream thus preventing the clot travelling to the heart and lungs.

-General measures to help lower the risk of developing a DVT include not smoking, maintaining a healthy body weight, and undertaking regular exercise.
+General measures to help lower the risk of developing a DVT include to quit smoking, maintain a healthy body weight, and take regular exercise.
 When certain medical conditions or inherited disorders are present, long-term anticoagulant treatment to minimise the risk of DVT may be recommended.

 Measures that can reduce the risk of DVT associated with long-distance travel include: